 32. Have hand towels with the church’s logo available as a gift (memory keeper).

-33. Ask each small group in your church to use one week where each member shares his/her baptism experience.
+33. Ask each small group in your church to use one week where each member shares his or her baptism experience.

 34. Use banners and signs the week prior to baptisms to draw interest, especially for beach or lake baptisms.